-Your organization may be hiring only for a few roles right now.
-However, now is an excellent time to rethink your interviewing policies and practices (or create a formal one if you don’t already have one).
+Your organization may be hired only for a few roles right now.
+However, now is an excellent time to rethink your interviewing policies and practices (or create a formal one if you don’t already have one), especially by prioritizing inclusivity in interviews.
 That way, in the future, when hiring takes off, you’ll be well positioned.

 Diversity, equality, and inclusion are critical to the success of any organization.
 In your interview, it is essential to demonstrate that you understand how these values serve the company.
 This article covers eight common diversity interview questions that an interviewer may ask, explains how to answer them, and provides sample answers.